Las Mantenidas Sin Sueños (album)

-Las Mantenidas Sin Sueños is the original soundtrack from Vera Fogwill's movie Las Mantenidas Sin Sueños (entitled Kept and Dreamless for international audiences), released in 2007.
-It was composed in its entirety by the Argentine band Babasónicos in the year 2003, but its release was delayed until the presentation of the movie in Argentina, which finally premiered in April 2007.
+Las Mantenidas Sin Sueños is the seventh studio album and first soundtrack album by Argentine alternative rock band Babasónicos for Vera Fogwill and Martín De Salvo's film of the same name.
+Composed in its entirety in 2003, its release was delayed until April 15, 2007, with the film being finally released in Argentina 11 days later.

 "Las Mantenidas", "Mantel Bucólico" and "Rápido y Juntos" are the only songs with vocals; the rest are either short instrumentals or variations on one of these songs, with the exception of "Las Fantasmas", an instrumental track mixed with dialogue from the movie.